Vet Partners Group Limited

 Tax Strategy

-The overarching focus of VetPartners’ Tax Strategy is to ensure that the Group remains compliant with the applicable tax laws in the jurisdictions in which it operates.
+The overarching focus of VetPartners’ Tax Strategy is to ensure that the Group remains compliant with the relevant and applicable tax laws in the jurisdictions in which it operates.
 The submission of tax filings and remittance of tax liabilities forms a key part of this strategy.

-1. Approach of the Group to Risk Management and Governance Arrangements
+1. Risk Management and Governance Arrangements

 The CFO is responsible for the oversight of the Group’s tax strategy and policies.

-The Finance Team is comprised of staff with the appropriate and relevant professional qualifications.
+The finance team is comprised of staff with the appropriate and relevant professional qualifications.

 The Group actively seeks to identify, manage and minimise any tax risks through the following;